ajamina/playing-with-git/README.md

 ## Background

-“In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
+> In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.
-This model is more prevalent with small teams and organizations collaborating on private projects.”
+This model is more prevalent with small teams and organizations collaborating on private projects.

 Suppose we are starting with a new project or jumping onto an existing project.
 There will exist a `master` branch and a parallel `dev` branch.